 There are other theories as to why women may experience pregnancy brain.
 One is that they may not have pregnancy brain at all.
 One study on memory loss during pregnancy found that 81% of the pregnant women studied believed that their memory was impaired.
 However, this memory-impairment may be a perceived impairment rather than an actual impairment.
 An Australian study found that there were no significant differences in memory or attention between pregnant and non-pregnant women.
 While the study concedes that there could be some slight differences, memory impairment in pregnancy is more of a perceived problem than an actual one.

 We’re not certain what causes pregnancy brain or if it exists at all.
 But, there are some factors that may contribute to a reduced or perceived reduction in memory during pregnancy.
 Hormones may be a factor, but pregnancy is a life-changing event.
-Just like marriage, a death in the family, a new job, or any major life change, pregnancy can affect your mood, stress levels, or make it more difficult to concentrate.
-Add to this, difficulty sleeping, morning sickness, aches and discomforts, and you can see how a woman may not feel as much like herself during pregnancy.
-It’s understandable that she may not feel up to par when it comes to memory, attention or concentration, even though she may be functioning just as well as before she became pregnant.
+Just like marriage, a death in the family, a new job, or any major life change, pregnancy can affect your mood, stress levels, or concentration.
+Add to this difficulty sleeping, morning sickness, aches, and discomforts, and you can see how a woman may not feel as much like herself during pregnancy.
+It’s understandable that she may not feel up to par when it comes to memory, attention, or concentration, even though

 If you feel like you are in a pregnancy fog, there are some things you can do to help you feel more focused.
 Sleep is very important during pregnancy.
 If you feel like you aren’t getting a good night’s sleep, try following some of JM’s ten tips for sleeping better during pregnancy.
 In addition to sleeping, try exercising for 30 minutes a day if your doctor okays it.
 A simple walk will help you to feel better, sleep better, and be more alert.